Items filtered by date: April 2024

 Diabetics can reduce the risk of developing foot ulcers by adopting proactive foot care measures.
 Regularly inspecting the feet for any signs of injury, such as cuts, blisters, or redness, and promptly having any wounds checked is imperative.
 Maintaining proper foot hygiene, including washing and thoroughly drying the feet daily, helps prevent infections.
 Wearing well-fitting, supportive footwear and avoiding walking barefoot further lowers the risk of developing ulcers.
 Additionally, managing blood sugar levels through diet, exercise, and medication is essential for overall diabetes management and minimizing complications.
 The prevalence of diabetic foot ulcers is significant, with complications ranging from infections to more severe issues like gangrene, which may necessitate amputation if left untreated.
 Regular visits to a podiatrist for foot assessments and care are essential for diabetic individuals, with frequency determined by the severity of their condition and individual risk factors.
 If you have diabetes and experience foot ulcers, it is strongly suggested that you schedule an appointment with a podiatrist for treatment.

 Wound care is an important part in dealing with diabetes.
 If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with one of our podiatrists from Mercer Ocean Podiatry.
-Our doctors will assess your condition and provide you with quality foot and ankle treatment.
+Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 What Is Wound Care?